theLadEli/my-full-stack-journey/HTML/ReadMe.md

  - CSS
  - JavaScript

 Although you can't have a website with just HTML or CSS, HTML can be used as a standalone.
-Although, I wouldn't recomend not using any CSS, as it's a few decades behind 😅
+Although, I wouldn't recommend not using any CSS, as it's a few decades behind 😅

 # Why is it called HTML
 HTML is an acronym for **H**yper**T**ext **M**arkup **L**anguage.
 HyperText refers to the peaces of text that links to other documents on the website, hyperlinked text, hypertext for short.